bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

 We're missing something though...

-Try running it for a different day that doesn't have data in the remote Dropbox location.
-Let's try 2019-02-09

-`luigi --module song_plays_tasks DownloadSpins --date 2019-02-09 --local-scheduler`

-We get an error.

 Before we're ready to move on, we need to add a dependency on a task that checks if the file is actually available in the remote location.

 Let's add the following method to our `DownloadSpins` task.